drbenmorgan/SNCabling/utils/README.rst

 The scripts in this folder are dedicated to the generation of useful documents that describe the cabling scheme and rules and provide cabling tables.

-Once generated, the output files can be versioned and stored in the ``resources/`` folder and also published on DocDB.
+Once generated, the output files can be versioned and stored in the ``resources/`` folder and also published on DocDB as archives.

 Build documents
 ===============